Trapped particle evolution driven by residual gas collisions: Introduction

 While understanding the qualitative role of neutral atom loss and ensemble heating due to collisions with the residual background vapor was important for achieving Bose-Einstein condensation in alkali metal gases \cite{PhysRevLett.70.414,cornell-1999}, a rigorous and quantitative understanding of the two effects is essential for the emerging field of quantum vacuum metrology.
-Here, precise measurements of a sensor particle's collision rate $\Gamma= n \langle \sigma(v) v \rangle$ can be used with knowledge of the thermally-averaged, velocity-weighted collision cross section $\langle\sigma(v)v\rangle$ to determine the background particle density $n$ \cite{Booth2011,Madison2012}.
+Here, precise measurements of a sensor particle's collision rate $\Gamma= n \langle \sigma(v) v \rangle$ can be used with knowledge of the thermally-averaged, velocity-weighted collision cross section $\langle\sigma(v)v\rangle$ to determine the background particle density $n$ and subsequent background pressure \cite{Booth2011,Madison2012}.
 Previous measurements of sensor atom collision rates were conducted by observing the sensor-atom loss rate from shallow magnetic \cite{PhysRevA.80.022712,PhysRevA.84.022708,Julia2017,Julia2018,Eckel_2018,Booth2019,Shen_2020,Shen_2021,PhysRevA.106.052812,doi:10.1116/5.0095011,Shen_2023,10.1116/5.0147686} and optical dipole traps \cite{Makhalow2016,Makhalov_2017}.
 As illustrated in Figure \ref{Trap_Schematic}, the challenge with this approach lies in the fact that even for exceedingly small trap depths, not every collision results in loss \cite{PhysRevA.80.022712,PhysRevA.84.022708}.
 This complicates extracting the particle's collision rate from the observed trap loss rate as the instantaneous loss rate varies in time due to its energy dependence.
 Indeed, both the instantaneous loss rate and heating rate depend on the maximum trap depth (defined for an atom with zero energy) and on the energy distribution of the sensor atoms in the trap.
 Collisions that do not eject sensor atoms change (heat) the energy distribution of the sensor ensemble, causing the effective trap depth and corresponding loss rate to vary with time.
-This means that a simple exponential loss model does not adequately capture the behavior of trap loss.
-Furthermore, as shown here, extrapolation of this loss rate to zero trap depth to obtain the total collision rate relies on data with very low signal-to-noise ratio (SNR), because low trap depth measurements requires culling high energy atoms.
-These measurements subsequently have a large uncertainty on the total collision rate.
-This problem cannot be corrected by using higher trap depth measurements, because the variation in the loss rate sharply decreases at small trap depths.
-This flattening of the loss rate curve cannot be observed at larger trap depths, which makes interpolation from large trap depth inaccurate.
-Our recent work has accounted for the role of the sensor-atom energy distribution and has added heating corrections to loss rate measurements \cite{PhysRevA.106.052812,Shen_2021,Shen_2023}; however, a more complete description requires an analysis of how the trapped particle energy distribution evolves in time due to these collisions.\\
+This means that a simple exponential loss model does not adequately capture the behavior of trap loss.\\